jmaple12/speech_to_speech/README.md

 # speech_to_speech
-Combine several AI model to achieve speech to speech, which also reduce some performance.
+Combine several AI model to achieve speech to speech, which wil also reduce some performance.

 Now I begin to show the file folder meaning and some model needed to download.

 ## voice_record
-I define a function named listen to achieve automatically record man's voice and stop when speak is over.
+I define a function named **listen** to achieve automatically record man's voice and stop when speak is over.
+This function is here[LargeModel/voice_record/voice_record_def.py]
 ```
 def listen(WAVE_OUTPUT_FILENAME, tag, delayTime=2, tendure=2, mindb = 500):
 return(sign, tag)